 - Final Proof: Preview one final time, double-checking all your publish settings.

-- Publish: Release all your hard work to the internet!
+- Publish: Finally, release your hard work to the internet!

-As you can see, the seemingly simple act of publishing a blog post can take many steps and, potentially, input from multiple stakeholders.
-Defining a good workflow is helpful to build consensus and manage expectations.
+Defining a good workflow will build consensus and manage expectations.
 You don’t want any unnecessary confusion around how best to achieve your organization’s content goals.

 What Makes a Content Workflow Sustainable?

 Next, content can quickly overwhelm a marketing or communications team, especially if your organization has many stakeholders.
 Perhaps your content workflow only needs six steps as opposed to the eleven noted above.
 Or maybe your writer and editor are the same person.
 Figure out the best ways to keep your content workflow process—and, as a result, your website—as lean and efficient as possible.

 Similarly, helping users reach the content they need and answer their questions quickly and effectively is part of a broader sustainable web design strategy as well.